“I can’t see the Wastelands,” Chantal whispered.

 “Yes, Sire,” answered Chantal.
 “I saw him with my own eyes and found records of other suspicious activities.”
 She pulled a collection of folded papers from one of her deep pockets and handed them to the king.
 Maya breathed a sigh of relief at the sight.
-She’d forgotten about the papers until Chantal mentioned them and feared they’d been thrown into the fire along with the girl’s peasant disguise.
+She’d forgotten about the papers until Chantal mentioned them.

 “Oh my.”
 Aligh sighed as he read through the documents.
 “I must ask you to stay here, Chantal,” he continued after a moment, “at least until an investigation has been completed.”

 “I hoped you’d say that,” Chantal answered.
 “Father knows I left, and I suspect he knows why.
 He’s had his guards hunting for me.”

 Aligh nodded and handed the papers over to Lanre.
 “Take those to Judge Marx, Lanre.
 Ask him to review them and prepare a hearing.
 Then, see a vacant set of rooms is prepared for Chantal.”

 “Of course,” the prince said.
 “I’ll see you at dinner.”

 “Didn’t you have a matter of some urgency to discuss?”
 Maya asked as Lanre turned to leave.

 “It can wait,” he answered with a mischievous grin.
 She answered with an amused smirk before he hurried out the door.